pragtich/pragtich.github.com/_posts/2022-02-22-installing-a-linux-virtual-machine-on-arm64odroid-n2.md

   sources:
     docker.list:
       source: "deb [signed-by=/usr/share/keyrings/docker.asc] https://download.docker.com/linux/debian buster stable"

 packages:
   - docker-ce
   - docker-ce-cli
   - ... all my other requirements
 ```

-# Setting homeassistant Supervised machine type from command line install
+# Setting Homeassistant Supervised machine type from command line install

 The homeassistant-supervisor can be installed [using the instructions on the Homeassistant Github](https://github.com/home-assistant/supervised-installer).
 These instructions do not, however, explain how to install Homeassistant Supervised programmattically, that is non-interactively.
-The installer actually wants to know your machine type, so will present you with a ment.
+The installer actually wants to know your machine type, so will present you with a menu.
 Since I was installing using Ansible at first, and later using `cloud-config`, there was no way to provide this information interactively.
 So how do you set `ha/machine-type` programmattically?

 ![Screenshot of ha/machine-type menu]({% postfile Home-Assistant-Supervised-select-machine-type.jpg %} )

 It turns out that this is a general mechanism called `debconf`.
 It's the mechanism that Debian uses to configure its package settings.
 In some ways it is very nice, because it also allows you to change settings on already-installed packages using `dpkg-reconfigure`, etc.
 The key to what I want, then, is to preseed the database with the desired setting.
 If the package is well designed (it seems to be), it should accept this value and not present the menu when the value is already available.

 This can be done by importing an entire database, [such as is recommended in some manuals](http://manpages.ubuntu.com/manpages/impish/man7/debconf.7.html).
 However, in the `debconf-utils` package, there are some tools to help.
 Based on [a helpful StackExchange post](https://unix.stackexchange.com/questions/106552/apt-get-install-without-debconf-prompt) and confirmed by [another helpful site](http://www.microhowto.info/howto/perform_an_unattended_installation_of_a_debian_package.html), the following turns out to be the solution, assuming that the installer was downloaded into a package called `ha.deb`.
 I chose the `qemuarm-64` machine, all choices are listed in the [README on Github](https://github.com/home-assistant/supervised-installer/blob/main/README.md) or in the [Template definition](https://github.com/home-assistant/supervised-installer/blob/main/homeassistant-supervised/DEBIAN/templates).
-The utility `debconf-set-selections` ([manual here](http://manpages.ubuntu.com/manpages/bionic/man1/debconf-set-selections.1.html)to the rescue!
+The utility `debconf-set-selections` ([manual here](http://manpages.ubuntu.com/manpages/bionic/man1/debconf-set-selections.1.html)) to the rescue!

 Later, I actually found a reference in the Debian wiki.
 The trouble sometimes is, to find the correct search terms.
 Especially for concepts that are getting to be quite ancient.
 [Preseed is the way to go](https://wiki.debian.org/PackageManagement/Preseed), apparently!